jhpyle/docassemble/_docs/docker.md

 -p 6379:6379 -p 4369:4369 -p 5671:5671 \
 -p 5672:5672 -p 25672:25672 -p 9001:9001 \
 jhpyle/docassemble
+{% endhighlight %}

+To run an application server, you can do:

 {% highlight bash %}
 docker run \